kerberos-io/documentation/content/vault/installation/index.md

 Kerberos Vault is shipped as a Docker container and is preferably installed inside a Kubernetes cluster.
 This means that it can run at the edge, or in the cloud.

-Although you might except that Kubernetes at the edge or Kubernetes in the cloud is the same installation, you will notice that there are a few differences.
+Although you might expect that Kubernetes at the edge or Kubernetes in the cloud is the same installation, you will notice that there are a few differences.

 When running a Kubernetes cluster on a Kubernetes service provider, such as [GKE](https://cloud.google.com/kubernetes-engine), [EKS](https://aws.amazon.com/eks/), you will have a couple of superpowers such as a `LoadBalancer` service, automatic `Volume` creation, etc. The latter is something what is missing in an Edge deployment, there you have to prepare the volumes yourself and install an edge load balancer like `MetalLB`.